NJSBA Annual Meeting: Daily Educational Programming Schedule

 Abdul Rehman Khan, Esq., Seton Hall Law School

-Mihir Kshirsagar, Clinic Lead and CITP Steering Committee Member, Center for Information Technology Policy, Princeton University
+Mihir Kshirsagar, Center for Information Technology Policy, Princeton University